DillonSteyl/SCIE1000/Week 8/graph_context_1.md

 Y Axis: The x axis should be labelled 'Number of Species'.

 **Note:** Plot the lines in the exact order given, using the exact specifications.
-The code to generate h is also given.
+The code to generate h is given and you should not change it.
+Run the test multiple times to see the effect of different h values.

 # Solution
 ```python